Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm - Local News 8

 Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm

-When a delivery driver began sliding down on an icy Texas driveway, she closed her eyes, praying she wouldn’t hit the client’s home.
+When a delivery driver’s car began sliding down on an icy Texas driveway, the driver closed her eyes, praying she wouldn’t hit the client’s home.

-She didn’t hit the house but Chelsea Timmons’ car crushed a flowerbed outside an Austin, Texas, home as a snowstorm paralyzed the state last Sunday.
-She didn’t know it yet, but she would be grateful to be in this particular driveway.
+She didn’t hit the house but Chelsea Timmons’ car crushed a flower bed outside an Austin, Texas, home as a snowstorm paralyzed the state last Sunday.
+She didn’t know it yet, but she would soon be grateful to end up in this particular driveway.

-Homeowners Doug Condon and Nina Richardson checked on Timmons to try and help her get her Toyota Rav4 up the driveway, but it was stuck.
+Homeowners Doug Condon and Nina Richardson checked on Timmons to try to help get her Toyota Rav4 up the driveway, but it was stuck.
 They invited her to wait for a tow truck inside their home.

 The bad weather persisted a lot longer than any of them thought.
 Five days later, Timmons was still living with the couple.